krishnan-ubuntu/krishnan-ubuntu/README.md

 - 🌱 I’m currently learning various web development frameworks
 - 💞️ I’m looking to collaborate on anything.
 Eager to learn and work
 - 📫 How to reach me krishnan.ubuntu@gmail.com
+- 👨🏻 ENFJ-A ( "The Protagonist" ) is my personality trait as per the 16 Personalities test.

 <!---
 krishnan-ubuntu/krishnan-ubuntu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.